-Speaking during the opening session, the UNESCO Country Representative, Julius Banda said the freedom of expression is a driver of all the sustainable development goals.
+Speaking during the opening session, the UNESCO Country Representative, Julius Banda said that freedom of expression is a driver of all sustainable development goals.

 Mr. Julius Banda stressed the importance of upholding the freedom of expression and safety of journalists to fast-track the implementation of developmental projects in South Sudan.

 “We believe that if a society is free; if people are free to express their views without fear of prosecution if the media is independent, free and journalists act freely without any sort of censorship or fear of prosecution, the society will be able to come to a consensus on the issues of development in the areas of health, education, infrastructure, accountability, and rule of law.
 If people are able to express their views in all these areas, you’re creating an enabling environment for sustainable development,” Banda said.

 He disclosed that UNESCO was working very hard with many development actors to promote Article-19 and all the rights attached to it.

 The universal declaration of human rights states that “Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.”

 Julius Banda disclosed that UNESCO’s global approach is to build alliances with the other arms of the government in promoting the freedom of expression and the alliance that it will build with the judiciary to safeguard the media practitioners from rights violators.